gabrielrps/Spring_Cloud_Project/README.md

 Create a Spring Cloud Project

-Using a simple microservices and tecnologies above:
+Using a simple microservices and tecnologies below:

 Eureka, Feign, Ribbon, Zuul, Hystrix, Sleuth and Zipkin.